rolandbetz/Archimedes_theorems/README.md

 The second function, named Prove_MC2 demonstrates that a sphere with the radius of 1 has a surface of 4pi, which is well known...
-On the other hand it also demonstrates, that if you slice the sphere by paralell planes, which planes are in equal distances from each other, these sections of sphere also have equal surfaces, and also... this surface is equal to the lateral surface area of the corresponding slice of the circumscribing cylinder.
+On the other hand it also demonstrates, that if you slice the sphere by paralell planes, which planes are in equal distances from each other, theese sections of sphere also have equal surfaces, and also... this surface is equal to the lateral surface area of the corresponding slice of the circumscribing cylinder.